Mulder And Scully Search For William In 'The X-Files' Season 11, Episode 1

 The premiere of The X-Files Season 11 is only a few hours away and fans are certainly looking forward to seeing their favorite FBI duo investigate more paranormal cases.
 But what exactly can people expect in The X-Files Season 11, Episode 1?
-It looks like Fox Mulder and Dana Scully will not be wasting any time in trying to find their son William in “My Struggle III”.
+It looks like Fox Mulder and Dana Scully will not be wasting any time in trying to find their son William in “My Struggle III.”

 William’s possible disappearance was one of the major mysteries left behind by the Fox show’s 2016 mini-series.
-In the last few minutes of “My Struggle II”, Dana Scully wonders about her son’s location as she realizes Fox Mulder might be dying.
+In the last few minutes of “My Struggle II,” Dana Scully wonders about her son’s location as she realizes Fox Mulder might be dying.
 However, William’s whereabouts were not revealed because a gigantic spaceship chose this particular moment to hover over Scully.
 Luckily, The X-Files Season 11, Episode 1 will offer some hints about what happened in those jaw-dropping moments.

-The synopsis for “My Struggle III”, as listed by The Futon Critic, confirms that the new season will kick off with a mind-boggling mystery.
+The synopsis for “My Struggle III,” as listed by The Futon Critic, confirms that the new season will kick off with a mind-boggling mystery.
 The “last event series’ cliffhanger” will immediately be tackled, and William’s worried parents will have something new to worry about in The X-Files Season 11, Episode 1.
 The description states that “Mulder and Scully learn that they aren’t the only ones desperately searching for their long-lost son.”

 #TheXFiles will leave you speechless.
 The 10-episode event begins TONIGHT at 8/7c on FOX. pic.twitter.com/P43GbbKU0O